Chula Vista Bicycle Accident Attorneys

 How do injuries happen in a bus accident?

 Many passengers in buses are standing.
 Even with a smaller impact, the people inside feel that impact and can lose their balance.
-Passengers might not fall out of their seat, but people who are standing up can fly forward and strike other parts of their body, for example, their head on the handrails or other parts of the body on seats, or they can fall back on the floor.
+Passengers might not fall out of their seats, but people standing up can fly forward and strike other parts of their body, for example, their head on the handrails or other parts of the body on seats, or they can fall back on the floor.

 What type of compensation is there for a bus accident?